 In the interest of preserving the health of the trees and woodland, it is considered necessary to also provide an updated Tree Survey and Arboricultural Impact Assessment, (condition 8 refers), in order to take into account the impact to the woodlands (based on detailed schemes for the spine road and drainage, once further developed).
-A greater buffer zone would almost certainly be necessary for the woodland, though this assessment must be informed by the detailed design and an arboricultural assessment of its likely impact.
+A greater buffer zone would likely be necessary for the ancient woodland, though this assessment must be informed by the detailed design and an arboricultural assessment of its likely impact (as confirmed by the applicant's technical note).
 In practice, the development of a detailed drainage scheme for this will require significant further work, and the proposed foul route could encounter other constraints, such as topography, other woodland/ watercourses and land ownership - and so be subject to change.

-The report does not identify any instances of Ash dieback within the survey, however instances have recently been recorded within Porthkerry Park and surrounding areas.
+The report does not identify any instances of Ash dieback within the survey, however, instances have recently been recorded within Porthkerry Park and surrounding areas.
 It is possible, or indeed probable, the disease will have spread to the application site in the intervening period, though this is presently unknown.